mnichols08/udemy-courses/free-code-camp/front-end-libraries/jquery/README.md

 `$(".target:odd").addClass("animated shake");`
 - [x] Try selecting all the even target elements and giving them the classes of animated and shake.
 Remember that even refers to the position of elements with a zero-based system in mind.

+## Use jQuery to Modify the Entire Page
+We're done playing with our jQuery playground.
+Let's tear it down!

+jQuery can target the body element as well.

+Here's how we would make the entire body fade out: `$("body").addClass("animated fadeOut");`

+But let's do something more dramatic.
+- [x] Add the classes animated and hinge to your body element.